openscad/openscad/doc/Windows-MinGW.md

 ## Return to the main README

-This concludes the MinGW-specific instructions; you may now return to the main README.
+This concludes the MinGW-specific instructions; you may choose to return to the main README for further information.